 15 Mexican Drinks Everyone Should Know (and Try!)

 These classic Mexican drinks go way beyond the margarita glass.
-Find new favorites for hot, cold, boozy and non-alcoholic sippers. ¡Salud!
+Find recipes for hot and cold drinks, cocktails and non-alcoholic sippers. ¡Salud!

-This spicy beer cocktail couldn’t be easier to make!
+This spicy beer cocktail couldn’t be easier to make.
 Simply mix your favorite Mexican lager with lime juice and the hot sauce of your choice.
-Add a few dashes of umami-rich Maggi and Worcestershire sauces and enjoy!
+Add a few dashes of umami-rich Maggi sauce and Worcestershire and enjoy!
 For more ideas, check out this list of beer cocktails.

 If tequila is your jam but you don’t love the super-sweet flavor of a margarita, you’ll love its distant cousin, the paloma.
 Our recipe uses sparkling grapefruit soda and freshly squeezed lime juice to create a refreshing, tropical drink.
 Perfect for a hot summer day—just like our other summer drinks with tequila.